HANDMADE PASTEL COLOUR CHARTS SINCE 2012

 Although this might not be a primary consideration for purchasing a set of handmade colour charts they are in themselves a thing of beauty.
 Hang them in your studio as items of decoration as well as for immediate reference to your colour options.
 Use a bulldog clip to hang to your wall for easy removal and to view information printed on the reverse of some charts.
 Note: Please always remember to handle your charts with care so as not to disturb the dry pigment inside the laminated pouch.

 Colour charts are also useful for wet media artists who rely on colour mixing.

 An exercise for the wet media artist is to try and match the colours on the charts through colour mixing of oils or acrylics.
 A small dab of the mixed colour can be placed directly onto the laminated chart to see how it compares.
 Once a good match has been made the dab of paint can be easily and quickly removed from the laminated surface.
-Note: Do not use Matt Colour Charts for the colour matching exercise.
-Extra Sturdy Colour Charts are recommended.
+Note: Do not use Matt laminated charts for the colour matching exercise.

 MANAGE YOUR PASTEL COLLECTION